-Note: Donkeys do not move from their hex when transporting materials; they just transport the good from one side of their hex to the other, dropping it off in the next hex.
+Note: Donkeys do not move from their tile when transporting materials; they just transport the good from one side of their tile to the other, dropping it off on the next tile.

-If you cannot transport all of the required materials to the tile where the action is being taken, then you cannot perform the action.
+If you cannot transport all of the required materials to the tile where the action is being taken, then you may not perform the action.
 You cannot transport any materials you will not immediately consume.